shopgate/retail-red-docs/markdown/guides/integrations/catalog/concepts-and-entities.md

 Product Properties have the main purpose to add additional information to a product such as upselling product lists, ties to attributes that are not used as options, and others.

-The retail.red system supports different types of properties each with a slightly different struture:
+The Shopgate system supports different types of properties each with a slightly different struture:

 - **`simple`**: simple property key value pair like: style -> italic